Mole Control

 Preventing Mole Reinfestation

-• Prevent Moles from returning by getting rid of their food source and creating a barrier in your property.
-Spread Valar Plus Bifenthrin Granules across your lawn every 3 months to eliminate insects that moles tend to feast on.
-Repel moles from your yard with Vole & Mole Stopper Granular Repellent by spreading it liberally every 30 days.
+• Prevent moles from returning by removing their food source and creating a barrier on your property.
+Spread Valar Plus Bifenthrin Granules across your lawn every three months to eliminate insects that moles tend to feast on.
+Repel moles from your yard with Vole & Mole Stopper Granular Repellent by spreading it liberally every thirty days.

 Questions and Answers